 While this may seem like a comprehensive process to go through every time you put your backpack on, it’s important to run through it so that you find the most comfortable placement possible for you at that moment.
 It’s important to remember that your body will change and adapt as you hike.
 As such, it can be necessary for the placement and alignment of your backpack to adjust in turn.

 Once you run through this process, starting from the hips and moving up through the shoulders, I recommend that you go back and run through everything once more before you start hiking.
 In some cases, your hip belt might feel much looser once you’ve adjusted all the other straps.
 You’ll often need to micro-adjust to make sure the weight of your pack is sitting comfortably on your hip bones.

 Learning how to put your backpack on properly is all about comfort.
-No amount of epic scenery can make up for a pack that just isn’t comfortable.
-Taking the time to adjust your pack properly every time you put it on will help you find a comfortable fit so that you CAN enjoy that scenery.
+No amount of epic scenery makes up for a pack that just doesn’t feel right.
+Take the time to adjust your pack properly every time you put it on.
+It goes a long way toward finding a comfortable fit so you CAN enjoy that scenery.

 Do You Know How to Put Your Backpack On Properly Now?

 As The Backpack Guide, I’m on a mission to explore the wilderness, create learning opportunities, and connect with nature.
 These are the objectives that underline all the content I create on this site.

 I want to inspire others to recreate in their respective wildernesses and to do so in the safest, most enjoyable manner possible.
 I’m also very interested in the experiences of others in the wild and I want to create a community of people that share those experiences and the lessons they’ve learned as a result.

 Now that you’ve read this article, I’d love to know if these tips are new to you and, if so, what you think about putting them into practice to prepare for your next backpacking or hiking trip.
 If this article brought up any questions, I’d love to hear them!